tschoof/notatort/_posts/2015-03-12-batman-returns.md

 Batman, before it got all gritty and dark and... [*I am Batman!*](http://giphy.com/gifs/sheldon-cooper-big-bang-theory-5ovKWTsun67Vm)

-Let's take a look at what Joel Schumacher und Tim Burton did with superhero movies back in the 80s and 90s and Michael Keaton as our not-so-dark hero.
+Let's take a look at what Joel Schumacher und Tim Burton did with superhero movies back in the 80s/90s, and Michael Keaton as our not-so-dark hero.

 *Batman Returns* is the second film in the "original" film series.
 It received a "parental backlash" for violence and sexual innuendos.
-Yes please!
+[Nanananana, Batman](https://www.youtube.com/watch?v=EtoMN_xi-AM)!

 [Wikipedia](http://en.wikipedia.org/wiki/Batman_Returns) - [IMDb](http://www.imdb.com/title/tt0103776/?ref_=fn_al_tt_1) - [themoviedb](https://www.themoviedb.org/movie/364-batman-returns)